+If your world has been rocked by an emotional affair or by infidelity, it can be devastating and heartbreaking.
+It can also be a natural response to want to get even and do to the other what has been done to you.
 Rather than following the ways of the Romans - which didn't quite work out for them, by the way - it's healthier to refrain from getting even and work on getting better.
 Whether you caused it or were the unfortunate casualty of a painful affair, it's important to work on yourself and deciding if there is a relationship worth saving.

 Child abuse is the physical, sexual, or emotional mistreatment or neglect of a child or children.
 Eventually, the child becomes an adult.
 While childhood abuse does not define a person, it can creep it's way into our relationships without knowing.

+As women, we are experts at one thing that permeates every aspect of our lives and that is giving our power away.
 Most little girls are brought up to: keep it together; let it go; don't make waves and be nice to everyone.
 But the issues we deal with as adult women rely on our inner power and this programming is what contributes to the destruction of this power.

 If you think you're going to see Hope Springs just for a romantic comedy, think again.
 Although Steve Carell brings a sense of humor to his role, he plays a pretty serious and direct couples' therapist.
 This movie is a story of a 31 year marriage that has become stagnant, sexless and is heading toward dissolution.
 There are moments that will make you laugh and others that will bring a tear to your eye if you realize this is the state of too many relationships.
 So why should you bother seeing this movie?